-Intent: PRESERVE and ENHANCE historic buildings and smalltown character.
+Intent: PRESERVE and ENHANCE historic features and small-town character.
 CREATE a central "heart" of the city and a community destination for civic activities, shopping, businesses and residences.
 It is the intent to encourage a true mixed use destination that creates a walkable and vibrant community center.